zakiandiga/InteractorzQoL/README.md

 + Inventory
 + Interactable NPC

-Documentation is still under development, will provide the link soon!
+Developed and tested to work in Unreal Engine 5.0.3 Documentation is still under development, will provide the link soon!

 If you're interested in checking the prototype project for the plugin, please go to [Interactorz](https://github.com/zakiandiga/Interactorz).